jasonbatingan1-cmd/Bootcamp2025/porfolioPages/README.md

 - Fixed stylesheet attaching.
 (Ex: it's ../styles2.css but it should be ./styles2.css)
 - Updated README to mardown (.md) file.
 - Added interactive projects under 'Projects' section of webpage.
+- Added responsiveness to NavBar to turn into a hamburger menu icon when screen size is reduced.
+Also, active page being viewed will be highlighted in the NavBar.
 =======================================================================================